-Frankly, there are a lot more speculators than investors, and even some investors who are closet speculators.
-The appeal of instant gratification and deferring thinking to external forces challenging to resist.
-Independent thought is a prerequisite for investing, yet speculators spend less time thinking about the businesses underlying the stocks they buy than the restaurant they’ll have dinner at.
-It takes a lot more effort to read through company filings to understand the mechanics of a business and determine its probable future than it does to simply look at stock charts and price multiples.
+Frankly, there are a lot more speculators than investors, and many investors who are closet speculators.
+The appeal of instant gratification and deferring thinking to external forces is challenging to resist.
+Independent thought is a prerequisite for investing, yet speculators spend less time thinking about the businesses that underlies the stocks they buy than which restaurant they’ll eat at.
+It takes a lot more effort to read through company filings to understand the mechanics of a business and evaluate its probable future than it does to simply look at stock charts and price multiples.
 However, the former drives the latter, so betting on a change in the latter without understanding the former seems like backward logic.
-With all that said, speculators aren’t necessarily bad or wrong, they’re just more often than not playing roulette whereas investors are playing poker.
+With that said, speculators aren’t necessarily bad or wrong, they’re just more often than not playing roulette whereas investors are playing poker.
 The odds will vary accordingly.

-Another revolutionary concept introduced by Graham was the idea of Mr. Market; an allegorical, emotional character with business interests he’d offer to buy or sell, day in and day out.
+Another revolutionary concept introduced by Graham was the idea of Mr. Market; an allegorical, emotional character with business interests in the offering for others to buy from or sell to, day in and day out.
 When jubilant, he’d quote high prices; when discouraged, low prices.
 The actions of all market participants determine the mood and behavior of Mr. Market.
-How speculators and investors interact with Mr. Market varies.
+How speculators and investors interact with Mr. Market differs.

-Speculators take their cue from Mr. Market, causing them to jump in and out at inopportune times.
-When Mr. Market becomes frightened and starts offering lower prices, instead of buying, many instead sell at depressed prices assuming imminent further declines since the news is increasingly dour.
-Nevertheless, the market often bounces back in spite of the news, and those who sold proclaim irrationality.
-Gains are missed until they reluctantly buy back in, only to witness the market decline again.
+Speculators take their cue from Mr. Market, likely causing them to jump in and out at inopportune times.
+When Mr. Market becomes frightened with bad news and begins offering lower prices, speculators will also become frightened and instead of buying, sell at lower and lower prices assuming imminent further declines.
+Nevertheless, the market often bounces back in spite of the dour news, and those who sold proclaim irrationality.
+Gains are missed until they reluctantly buy again, only to witness the market decline again.
 Thinking how stupid they were to buy when obviously the market shouldn’t have gone up, they sell again, possibly at even lower prices.
 Inevitably, the market resumes its rise.
 But fool me once, shame on you; fool me twice, shame on me right?
-Due to the previous experience, the reluctance is even greater this time, unfortunately forgoing even more upside as the market never looks back.
+Due to the previous experience, the reluctance is even greater this time, unfortunately forgoing even more upside as the market takes off and never looks back.
 Although not predestined, the pattern is common when following the whims of the crowd.

 The amount of oxygen and mental energy wasted by very smart individuals declaring what level the market will or should trade at, is baffling.
-Most times, people just enjoy pontificating.
+Most times, people probably enjoy pontificating.
 However, it’s not a far leap for words to turn into actions, which have real consequences.
 It’s not the professionals’ faults, though, because the incentives are aligned for them to do so; they’re paid to have a view and to act on it.
 But it seems borderline arrogant to declare foresight or that the market should conform to your worldview.
 The factors that impact market sentiment are numerous, highly variable, and include both known unknowns to unknown unknowns.
-Even if the outcomes of the known unknowns could be known, predicting how the market would react is still impossible, and that’s before the unknown unknowns come into play.
+Even if the outcomes of the known unknowns could be known, predicting how the market would react is still impossible.
 Since it’s uncomfortable to idle in ignorance, forecasts are made.
 But effective forecasters understand when the cone of uncertainty is narrow and when it’s so wide it renders the act useless.
 Additionally, they don’t take one forecast too seriously, and try to understand the perimeter of the cone more accurately than the center.
 Poor forecasting overemphasizes biases, causing a strong opinion to be held too strongly, leaving little room for open-mindedness.

 If the market is irrationally trading at a high multiple of earnings, why wouldn’t it be equally irrational to trade at a low multiple?
 The rational level must be the historical average then, right?
 But why?
 What compels the market to assign the same multiple of earnings for the current companies than completely different ones in the past?
 Are the business models, cash flows relative to earnings, and growth and reinvestment prospects comparable?
 A solid and healthy economic backdrop usually coincides with highly priced markets, but the market multiple fluctuates in all types of macro environments.
 Warren Buffett and Charlie Munger, among other great investors, are therefore macro and market agnostic.
 Succinctly worded, “Charlie and I don’t pay attention to macro forecasts.”
 Further, Buffett has written, “As far as I’m concerned, the stock market doesn’t exist.
 It is there only as a reference to see if anybody is offering to do anything foolish.”
 If an investor doesn’t find any foolishly marked down bargains within their circle of competence, there is no need to swing at Mr. Market’s pitch.
 But yelling at the cloud won’t cause Amazon, Google, or Microsoft to make any less money.

-Even if one accepts the future is unknowable, which they should, saying, “I don’t know, but because of these few observations and chart patterns, I have a feeling the market is going lower and positioning my portfolio accordingly” is vastly different than “I don’t know, but I’ve tried to gauge the risk and reward and positioned my portfolio for a wide range of outcomes.”
-Even better, in my opinion, would be, “I don’t know, nobody can know, but whatever happens I will thoroughly and unemotionally assess the new information, update my probabilistic forecasts compared to the newly embedded expectations, and take advantage of perceived mispricings between price and value accordingly, which of course, could be mistaken.”
+Even if one accepts the future is unknowable, which they should, saying, “I don’t know, but because of these few observations and chart patterns, I have a feeling the market is going lower and positioning my portfolio accordingly” is vastly different than, “I don’t know, but I’ve tried to gauge the risk and reward and positioned my portfolio for a wide range of outcomes.”
+Even better, in my opinion, would be, “I don’t know, nobody can know, but whatever happens I will thoroughly and unemotionally assess the new information, update my probabilistic forecasts, assess them against the newly embedded expectations, and take advantage of perceived mispricings between price and value, which of course, could be mistaken.”
 But that’s too rational.

 Managing a portfolio is a responsibility that economists and market prognosticators usually do not to have.
 Fortunate for them, I might add, as their “calls” rarely prove prescient.
 The game appears so much simpler from the stands than it is on the field.
 For those that do have skin in the game, the difficulties are compounded by the institutional pressures to have a well-reasoned narrative for the market given the state of the economy or actions of the Fed and other market participants.
 In fact, it may even appear negligent to not.
 But, ironically, intellectual humility is a sign of strength, not weakness.
 In One Up on Wall Street, Peter Lynch says it best, “When it comes to predicting the market, the important skill here is not listening [to the “experts”], it’s snoring.
 The trick is not to learn to trust your gut feelings, but rather to discipline yourself to ignore them.
 Stand by your stocks as long as the fundamental story of the company hasn’t changed.”